 The Primary Sponsor is the organisation that is accountable for maintaining the sponsorship arrangements with the Individual and for ensuring their continued competence and fitness for work through a Contract of Sponsorship.
 Only Primary Sponsors are permitted to issue Sentinel Smart Cards or request their withdrawal.
 The Primary Sponsor shall undertake checks of an Individual’s suitability to work on (NRMI) prior to engaging in a Contract of Sponsorship.
 In addition to the Primary Sponsor you can have up to two sub-sponsors.

 What is a Sentinel Card?

-A Sentinel card is an identity card that is issued and controlled through the Sentinel Scheme and which can be read electronically to provide information on an Individual’s fitness and competence, including safety critical information.
+A Sentinel card, more commonly known as a PTS Card, is an identity card that is issued and controlled through the Sentinel Scheme and which can be read electronically to provide information on an Individual’s fitness and competence, including safety critical information.
 The card will display a photograph of the Individual and a unique Sentinel Scheme reference number for identification purposes.
 All other information will be verified through access to the online Sentinel Scheme Database including a record of all rail training completed.

 What is an ICI Assessment?

 The Industry Common Induction (ICI) provides staff with a health and safety induction for working in construction sites, rail depots and station maintenance.
 It is an online assessment that covers the safety procedures and risks that are common across the rail industry, whatever the role and type of site.

 Other Network Rail Qualifications?